OpenSourcePKG/MAPI/README.md

 * Has better support for decoding MAPI document properties
 * Produces a more faithful MIME conversion of the MAPI document

+## Requirements
+The ``bcmath`` module is required in php.
+If it is not installed, there is a respectful exception (PHP no longer crashes with a fatal error).

 ## Installation

 Install using composer